seanpat09/seanpat09.github.io/_posts/2017-12-04-configuration-driven-development.md

 <!--break-->

 I struggled with this idea for a long time.
 The slogan *Clicks not code* always irked me.
 At best it downplays the value of an engineer.
 At worst it was the cause of common anti-patterns as people would try to piece together a convoluted mixture of formulas and workflows when writing the same in Apex would be clearer and have the added benefit of being tested.
-In fact, when Process Builder was released, I took it as slight towards developers; they were actively working towards making developers obsolete as opposed to improving the tooling.
+In fact, when Process Builder was released, I took it as a slight towards developers; they were actively working towards making developers obsolete as opposed to improving the tooling.
 And don't get me started on *Sassy*.

 ![report component](/assets/img/Saasy1.jpg)